wardoflores/wardoflores/README.md

 * Data Structures and Algorithms

-  * book: Algorithms in a Nutshell
+  * Algorithms in a Nutshell

 * Python

-  * book: Automate the Boring Stuff with Python
+  * Automate the Boring Stuff with Python

-  * site: HackerRank

-  * site: SoloLearn

-* APIs

-  * library: PRAW

 * Data Science

-  * book: Mathematics for Machine learning
+  * Mathematics for Machine learning

-  * site: Sololearn

-* Javascript

-  * site: Sololearn

-* SQL

-  * site: SQL Course
-  * site: Select Star SQL

 </details>